Opening a bank account

-There are different types of bank accounts that cater for different needs.
-This document tells you about the main types of accounts and things to consider when choosing an account.
-It also describes how to open an account and switch your account to another bank.
+This page tells you about the main types of bank account and what to consider when you are choosing an account.
+It also describes how to open an account.

 Types of accounts

-The two main types of bank accounts are deposit and current accounts.
-The differences between account types include the amount of interest paid and the access you have to the account day to day.
+The two main types of bank accounts are current accounts and deposit accounts.
+The differences between accounts include the services available, the amount of interest paid and the access you have to the account.

-Current accounts are offered by banks and An Post.
+Current accounts are offered by banks, credit unions and An Post.
 You can use a current account to manage your money day-to-day.
 A current account allows you to:

 - Pay your bills by Direct Debit or standing order